jordan4ibanez/Vmacs/README.md

 - ~~You can remove the call to package-initialize.
 It's not necessary since Emacs 27.~~

-- Smooth scrolling is included with Emacs as of version 29.1.
-You don't need sublimity - just enable pixel-scroll-precision-mode.
+- ~~Smooth scrolling is included with Emacs as of version 29.1.
+You don't need sublimity - just enable pixel-scroll-precision-mode.~~ (REMOVED)

 >^Note on sublimity, was only being used for the radar, it's kinda brittle.